-Master Naturalists, college students, teenagers, parents, and young kids, and other nature enthusiasts participate in this event, each bringing their own interests to the mix to create a colorful and fun citizen science community.
+Master Naturalists, college students, teenagers, parents, and young kids, and other nature enthusiasts participate in this event, each bringing their own interests to the mix to create a colorful and fun science community.
 For some, the camaraderie and fun that is had during Wildlife Field Research bring them back year after year.

-Citizen Science engages citizens in the task of recording observations of the environment and its many inhabitants.
+Community Science engages citizens in the task of recording observations of the environment and its many inhabitants.
 These observations are used to make scientific assessments that inform land management and human behaviors that impact our world.
 New participants are trained by Team Leaders who provide instruction and guidance on how to conduct the surveys and record information.

 Wildlife Field Research Surveys

 - Ant Survey

 - Incidental Bird Survey

 - Prairie Vegetation Survey

 - Watersnake & Reptile Search

 To learn more about our surveys, see our MAP OF SURVEYS to see Wildlife Field Research in action!